okbob/plpgsql_check/README.md

 The number after `#` is a execution frame counter (this number is related to deep of error context stack).
 It allows to pair start end and of function.

-Tracing is enabled by setting `plpgsql_check.tracing` to `on`.
+Tracing is enabled by setting `plpgsql_check.tracer` to `on`.
 Attention - enabling this behaviour has significant negative impact on performance (against profiler).
 You can set a level for output used by tracer `plpgsql_check.tracer_errlevel` (default is `notice`).
 The output content is limmited by lenght specified by `plpgsql_check.tracer_variable_max_length` configuration variable.